Avant Assessment and Bridges Oregon Collaborate on ASL Proficiency Test

 A Shared Purpose to Support Access Through Language Learning

-Avant Assessment is dedicated to improving equity, access and understanding through the improved teaching and learning of languages.
+Avant Assessment is dedicated to improving equity, access, and understanding through the improved teaching and learning of languages.
 When Avant sought an expert partner in the ASL language and culture, they were pleased to find an organization just 50 miles away from their Eugene, Oregon headquarters.
-Located in Salem, Oregon, Bridges Oregon is one of only two organizations that delivers the National Sign Language Assessment (NSLA) which uses the Sign Language Proficiency Interview (SLPI) to assess ASL interpreters.
+Located in Salem, Oregon, Bridges Oregon is one of only two organizations that deliver the National Sign Language Assessment (NSLA) which uses the Sign Language Proficiency Interview (SLPI) to assess ASL interpreters.
 Bridges Oregon is the only dedicated Deaf, DeafBlind, and Hard of Hearing nonprofit organization that provides advocacy and accompaniment services in Oregon.
 For every test purchased and delivered, a portion of the proceeds will be contributed to Bridges Oregon in support of their mission.
-Bridges Oregon has veteran non-hearing ASL K-12 teachers on their team who will be instrumental in providing guidance to the Avant test development team in building the assessment.
-In addition, Bridges Oregon will introduce ASL experts to be part of the team of Avant raters who review and rate individual test taker responses.
+Bridges Oregon has veteran non-hearing ASL K-12 teachers who were instrumental in guiding the Avant test development team in building the assessment.
+In addition, Bridges Oregon introduced ASL experts to be part of the team of Avant Certified Raters who review and rate individual test taker responses.

-“As a visual language, ASL presents new test design and technology challenges for online assessment,” says David Bong, CEO of Avant Assessment, “and we are thrilled to now have Bridges Oregon’s expert support as we develop the test.
-ASL is a quickly growing language in schools and universities across the country.
+“As a visual language, ASL presents new test design and technology challenges for online assessment,” says David Bong, CEO of Avant, “and we are thrilled to have Bridges Oregon’s expert support in developing and administering the test.
+ASL is a quickly growing language in schools across the country.
 STAMP for ASL will meet the needs of ASL education programs and ASL learners by providing a way to obtain data that will support analysis and professional learning.
 This will support improvements in learning outcomes and enable learners to qualify for Seals of Biliteracy.”
-Avant’s ASL assessment will follow the same rigorous standards as all of the STAMP tests and be based on the ACTFL Proficiency Guidelines.
+Avant’s ASL assessment follows the same rigorous standards as all of the STAMP tests and is based on the ACTFL Proficiency Guidelines.

-“Bridges Oregon looks forward to participating in this new opportunity with Avant and being able to witness a new technology milestone that allows an ASL assessment to be available through Avant’s innovative computer adaptive technology with support from our heritage language scoring assessment team,” says Chad A. Ludwig, Executive Director of Bridges Oregon, “and this partnership is significant as it increases resources to schools and universities.”
+“Bridges Oregon looked forward to participating in this new opportunity with Avant and being able to witness a new technology milestone that allows an ASL assessment to be available through Avant’s innovative computer adaptive technology with support from our heritage language scoring assessment team,” says Chad A. Ludwig, Executive Director of Bridges Oregon, “and this partnership is significant as it increases resources to schools.”

 About Avant Assessment